 Snappy uncompress in 46.05ms, 8.7 GB/s

-Hint: take a look at SnappyJS for the http client side, eg. to uncompress a JSON GET response; add a class helper to Web.HTTPApp->TWebResponse with a method to compress the "Content" field, so to obtain a complete web compression pipeline.
+Hint: take a look at SnappyJS for the http client side, eg. to uncompress a JSON response; then on the server side you should add a class helper to Web.HTTPApp.TWebResponse (WebBroker) with a method to compress the content stream, so to obtain a complete web compression pipeline.

-Feel free to test it and/or enhance it.
+Feel free to test the above libraries and/or enhance them.

 Please check internal comments, thank you.

 Contact me at Roberto Della Pasqua